RohanAdwankar/utils/README.md

 ## speed.sh
 Script for when you need to make a video a specific time.
 It will speed it up to achieve that time.

+## frames.sh
+Script for when you need to make a video a specifc frame rate.
+Useful for uploading to sites like X which have FPS limits.

+## prepare_video.sh
+Script to specify length and fps of your video.